 Tiny Harris, T.I.
-Divorce Drama: Friend Confirms Whether They Plan To Split Despite Summer Reunion
+Divorce Drama: Friend Confirms Whether They Plan To Split, Despite Summer Reunion

 Kandi, who’s been a close friend to Tiny Harris for well over two decades, clearly would know what’s going on in the household of the Harris family, so it definitely seems like things are still good between the two.

-Tiny does stress, however, that having tried to get back on good terms with former partners has proven itself to be quite difficult, which is why she brands the reconciliation as a work in progress.
+Tiny does stress, however, that trying to get back on good terms with former partners has proven itself to be quite difficult, which is why she brands the reconciliation as a work in progress.

 Tiny strongly hints at her marriage being nowhere near perfect.
 With everything that’s happened, allowing a person back into your life after filing to divorce them isn’t an easy thing, especially if the reasons for the initial breakup are still happening now.